-Police say the driver, Alton Russell, 65, of Daytona, Florida, parked the truck on the tracks near the intersection of North Home and Center Avenues and went inside a diner to ask for directions.
+The driver, Alton Russell, 65, of Daytona, Florida, parked the truck on the tracks near the intersection of North Home and Center Avenues and went inside a diner to ask for directions, police said.

-The accident caught the attention of many people in Topton.
-But some of them say this is not the first time there has been an accident on these tracks.
+The accident caught the attention of many people in Topton, but some of them said this is not the first time there has been an accident on these tracks.

-In fact, other residents can remember this accident back in 2011 when a train hit another unoccupied vehicle sitting on the tracks.
+In fact, other residents can remember an accident in 2011 when a train hit another unoccupied vehicle sitting on the tracks.

 "A car went across the tracks and made a left turn onto the tracks.
 I believe they were following a GPS," said Lisa Ziegler of Topton.